tshneour/cse15l-lab-reports/labReport5.md

 # Part 2 - Speedrunning The Competition

-Here, I'll outline exactly what keys I pressed and what commands I'm running (including the contents of the script).
+Here, I'll outline exactly what keys I pressed and what commands I ran (including the contents of the script).

 # Part 2.1 - Moving Over The Bash File